andycranston/raritan-lupload/README.md

 By default when the `lupload.py` program uploads a Lua script these options will be unticked/blank even if they were previously ticked/set.
-If a script needs one or both of these options set then put either of both of the following comment lines near the top of the Lua script:
+If a script needs one or both of these options set then put either or both of the following comment lines near the top of the Lua script:

 ```